 Leading online stores cut out the middleman so you pay less

 FALSE–The claim that online stores cut out the middleman, taking the frames from the factory to your home so you can get frames for under $150, may be true for the “leading” online glasses retailers.
 But claiming that they are the only way to save money, or the only stores that “cut out the middleman,” is incorrect.
 Because that is what Cascadia Eye does!
-We have written several articles about this in the past, and since then, we have expanded even further, going direct to manufacturers (even visiting their factories) and designing even more of our own frames from scratch.
+We have expanded even further, going direct to manufacturers (even visiting their factories) and designing even more of our own frames from scratch.